sara-nl/griddocs/source/Pages/Service/downtimes_maintenances.rst

 These subscriptions can be created here: https://operations-portal.egi.eu/downtimes/subscription.

-.. note::  You can use this service only if you have your Grid certificate installed in you browser.
+.. note::  You can use this service only if you have your Grid certificate installed in your browser.

 .. topic:: Example of Rule specifications: